Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 An Unforgettable Day

 We talked till very late into the night and all retired to bed, aware that we all experienced something very special today.
 There were two groups of people that I wanted to share this with.
 Tristan, Lauren, I could not go to bed without writing this letter.
-It is now 2:00 a.m..
-Tomorrow I will share this with the second group of people or as in this instance, a person.
+It is now 2:00 a.m.
+Tomorrow I will share this with someone else.
 Jeppe could not attend on account of the birthday celebrations of a grandchild.
 I can hardly wait for Minette and me to share this with him.

 Now I am off to bed!
 I am exhausted but insanely excited!
 My Danish experience had just gone to another level!
 I can hardly believe the privilege I have to be here!